FinlyWealth/mds-finly-search/README.md

 A scalable, multimodal product search engine developed for [FinlyWealth](https://finlywealth.com/), an affiliate marketing platform expanding into e-commerce.

 Use **Setup Instructions - Docker Containers** to run the application.

-Use the **Setup Instructions - Makefile** if running preprocessing scripts or experiments.
+Use **Setup Instructions - Makefile** to run preprocessing scripts or experiments.

 ## Setup Instructions - Docker Containers